The Magic School Bus Gets Lost in Space

 - Chekhov's Skill: Much to the other classmates' chagrin, they have to use Janet as a navigator when Ms. Frizzle gets lost in space, because she's the only one who has studied up on the planets.
 Even worse, Janet wants to take detours at different planets to collect more stuff.

 - Driven to Suicide: Arnold gets fed up with his cousin Janet and takes off his helmet on Pluto to show what would happen if she stayed with her "proof," his head freezing over into ice.
-Janet is horrified and takes the frozen Arnold back onto the bus before he can die, leaving behind her proof.
+Janet is horrified and takes the frozen Arnold back onto the bus before he can die, leaving her proof behind on Pluto.

 - Everybody Laughs Ending